progfay/withoutPointing/README.md

 ### Add new page

 1. touch new `.js` file for `/pages`
-2. copy above code and paste to touched file
+2. copy below code and paste to touched file
 3. change the part surrounded by `${ }`

 ```javascript